 - For English-ACT English score of 19 required; open to seniors only - For Math-ACT math scores required: 21 for Pre-Calculus (MATH 1720); 25 for Calculus (MATH 1910) - 3.
-Middle College High School-Courses are offered during the day at the Chattanooga State Amnicola site.
+Middle College High School-Courses are offered during the day at the Chattanooga State main campus located on Amnicola Highway.
 Students will matriculate into Chattanooga State with parent and principal's permission.
 SACS qualified instructors teach all courses.
-Since 4 units of English is required for high school graduation, each student will enroll in an English course developed and taught by a Hamilton County teacher, housed on the Chattanooga State campus for this purpose.
+Since 4 units of English are required for high school graduation, each student will enroll in an English course developed and taught by a Hamilton County teacher, housed on the Chattanooga State campus for this purpose.